PdoyleC/rock-paper-scissors/README.md

 ### Game Area
 - In the game area the user is asked to enter either R for Rock, P for Paper, and S for Scissors.
-- If another letter or number is entered as error will appear, That input isn't valid.
+- If another letter or number is entered an error will appear, That input isn't valid.
 Please enter 'R' OR 'P' OR 'S'!".
 - The computers choice is random, and the computers result is checked against the user choice.
 - The users and computers choice is displayed to the user and if it's a Win, Lose or Draw.
 - The user has a choice to continue to play for ever, or they can exit the game or go back to the menu.